United adds flights to Europe as countries reopen to vaccinated travelers

+Aerospace & DefenseUnited adds flights to Europe as countries reopen to vaccinated travelers

-(Reuters) - United Airlines Holdings Inc said on Monday it was adding three flights to destinations in Europe from July as countries begin reopening to vaccinated travelers.
+United Airlines Holdings Inc (UAL.O) said on Monday it was adding three flights to destinations in Europe from July as countries begin reopening to vaccinated travelers.

 The airline said in a statement that it would add direct flights to Croatia, Greece and Iceland, the bookings for which have already begun.